San Francisco's 'Bucket Man,' known for his drumming on Market Street, dead at 64

 Larry Hunt was a well-known figure on Market Street for many residents and visitors alike.
 Rain or shine, he was there pounding a variety of buckets, creating a one-of-a-kind beat.

+Hunt's beats were unmistakable, and have been heard on YouTube streams for more than a decade.

-Hunt died on Thursday at age 64, according to the San Francisco Chronicle.
+Hunt died on Wednesday at age 64, the San Francisco Chronicle first reported.

 His homemade drum kit was made of 5-gallon drums, water jugs, and other odds and ends.